dogweather/forkful/content/en/c/testing-and-debugging/printing-debug-output.md

 weight: 33
 ---

-## What & Why?

-Printing debug output is about generating temporary, informative log messages that can help programmers understand the flow and state of a program during its execution.
-Programmers do this to identify and diagnose software bugs or unexpected behavior in a program's logic.

 ## How to:
 In C, the most common way to print debug output is by using the `printf` function from the standard I/O library.
 The `printf` function allows for formatted output to the standard output device, typically the screen.
 Here's a simple example:

 ```c